input-output-hk/cardano-sl/networking/notes/shelley/DeltaQ.md

 It's not determined what exactly that data should be.
 The distribution itself?
 The s, g, and v components?

+Comment: Duncan

+> To check with Neil.
+I'd guess the latter is most useful.

 ```Haskell
 -- Send some bytes and enclose it in some measure control codes, updating
 -- some state when the measurement is done.